 Home replacement cost is a very important element of a homeowner’s policy; even when insuring your home for actual cash value, the replacement cost of your home is used as a baseline to determine a payout amount in the event of a loss.
 In addition to acting as a baseline for homeowner’s policies, replacement cost is as it sounds: it is the dollar amount it would cost your insurance company to completely rebuild your home from the ground up in the event of a total loss.
 In essence, how much would it cost your insurance company to put you in the same dwelling you were in prior to the loss to rebuild your home from the ground up using current construction materials and techniques?
 The answer is your home replacement cost.

-Explanation of Actual Cash Value
+What Does Actual Cash Value Mean?

 At its essence, actual cash value insurance is replacement cost less physical and functional depreciation.
 It is the value of your home after considering wear and tear, age, and functionality among other factors.
 For example, if a storm passes through an area and destroys a portion of a home’s roof, shingles will need to be replaced.
 If the shingles on the roof were 25-year shingles that were installed 10 years ago, the insurance company will calculate depreciation on 25-year shingles to determine the worth of the shingles after 10 years of use.

 In the case of the damaged roof, depreciation would be calculated to determine the price for 10-year-old shingles.
-Once the depreciated amount is determined, 20 percent of the amount would be deducted, and the remaining 80 percent would be paid to the policy holder.
+Once the depreciated amount is determined, 20 percent of the amount would be deducted, and the remaining 80 percent would be paid to the policyholder.
 Only in the event of a total loss would the full amount of a loss be paid.
-If a home insured for an actual cash value of $80,000 is completely lost, the full amount of $80,000 would be paid to the policy holder.
+If a home insured for an actual cash value of $80,000 is completely lost, the full amount of $80,000 would be paid to the policyholder.

 What is the difference between actual cash value and replacement cost for a residence?
 In short, actual cash value is reimbursement for the cost of an actual loss.
-If you lose a 10-year old roof, the actual cash value of a 10-year-old roof will be paid.
+If you lose a 10-year-old roof, the actual cash value of a 10-year-old roof will be paid.
 With replacement cost, the insurance company would pay for the roof to be repaired or replaced with new shingles.
 Replacement cost insurance is the coverage needed to replace things in the event of a loss.
 Actual cash value insurance is the coverage chosen if you simply want monetary compensation for a loss.

 In the event of a total loss, replacement cost insurance would rebuild your house from the ground up to put you in the same position you were in before the loss.
-Actual cash value would provide you the cash value of the loss, allowing you to move elsewhere and start over.
+Actual cash value would provide you with the cash value of the loss, allowing you to move elsewhere and start over.

-How do you determine your home’s replacement cost and actual cash value to ensure you’re covered appropriately?
 This is where Douglas Residential Cost Guide comes in to play.

 By using Douglas Residential Cost Guide you can determine what the replacement cost of your home would be and decide if replacement cost or actual cash value best suits your needs.
 Check out Douglas Residential Cost Guide today to ensure your home is fully protected.